 I act like a detective, trying to find the small changes in your instruction manual (a bit like finding a single spelling error in the phonebook) which is the reason why you are sick.
 I spend a lot of time on the computer to do this, but I also spend time in the lab wearing a white coat!

-My working day includes wearing a white coat in the lab, but also sitting at a computer running special computer programmes to help understand my lab results.
+My Typical Day: My working day includes wearing a white coat in the lab, but also sitting at a computer running special computer programs to help understand my lab results.

 I head to the lab for a couple of hours, putting on my white coat and using DNA samples from spit and blood to ‘sequence’ or read patient’s genetic code.
 This work involves using tiny amounts of liquids in tiny tubes.
 I then use the results from this lab work to link the changes we have found in the patient’s genes to why they are feeling ill.

 What I'd do with the money: I would use the money to promote and raise awareness of the use of genetics research to better understand rare, neurological diseaes

 I would use the money to fund a public engagement project.
 This project would invite participants from our rare neurological disease study and the FutureNeuro projects as well as their friends and family to an event in RCSI.
 At this event, we could show the patients who donate their DNA, time and medical history to research how we analyse data, the challenges involved in our research work and the importance of sharing data with other research groups across the globe.

 How would you describe yourself in 3 words?

 Who is your favourite singer or band?